 Fourthly, head trauma could also damage the eardrum.
 A ruptured eardrum can affect one’s ability to hear.

 Yes, a car accident can cause you to go deaf.
 Head trauma could damage the ears; the concussion could affect the brain’s region responsible for hearing.
 A facial fracture could sever the nerves that transmit sound signals, and there could be damage to the three small bones inside the middle ear.
-Or direct trauma could fracture the cochlea, the ear’s auditory center.
+Direct trauma could fracture the cochlea, the ear’s auditory center.
 All of these could result in deafness and hearing problems.

 Car accidents could also cause tinnitus.
 Tinnitus is a persistent ringing in the ears caused by the cochlea losing its sensory hair cells.